-- MME runs as a standalone executable program though it requires a Windows
+- MME runs as a standalone executable program although it requires a Windows .NET framework

-- MME is currently packaged for distribution as a portable application.
-A
+- MME is packaged for distribution as a portable application

 - Microsoft .NET Framework 3.5

 - In order to run MME, Microsoft .NET Framework 3.5 must be installed on your machine.

 - Determine if the .NET Framework is on your machine by going to Start->Control Panel->Add or Remove Programs.